 The Medical Marijuana Program authorizes the Department of Health to license up to 50 dispensaries to operate in Pennsylvania.
 A licensed dispensary may operate up to three separate locations.
 Each potential dispensary must meet the following requirements:

-- Prove the ability to maintain security and prevent the marijuana from being diverted into the black market
+- Demonstrate the ability to prevent diversion to the black market

 - Provide a diversity plan